Conflict is part of working with people.

 By applying CBT principles, organisations can transform their approach to conflict, turning it into a powerful tool for problem-solving and innovation.

-The Positive Impact of Resolving Conflict
+The Value of Embracing Productive Conflict